 Some narcissists change their name to distance themselves from past versions of themselves.
 Allowing them to create a brand new persona, free from shame.

-However this may not last forever.
-As the narcissist may gather shame for their new name.
-So some repeatedly change their name, to outrun their shame.
+However this doesn’t last forever.
+Usually the narcissist gathers shame for their new name.
+So they may repeatedly change their name, in an attempt to outrun their shame.

 Control